Correa lawrenceana var. genoensis

+Description

-DescriptionCorrea lawrenceana var. genoensis is a shrub that typically grows to a height of 2 m and has egg-shaped leaves 24–65 mm long, 7–34 mm wide and more or less glabrous on the lower surface.
+Correa lawrenceana var. genoensis is a shrub that typically grows to a height of 2 m and has egg-shaped leaves 24–65 mm long, 7–34 mm wide and more or less glabrous on the lower surface.
 The flowers are usually borne singly, sometimes in groups of up to seven, in leaf axils on stalks 7–25 mm long with thread-like bracteoles.
 The calyx is urn-shaped, 9–12 mm long and glabrous, and the corolla is narrow cylindrical, 17–25 mm long and yellowish green.
 Flowering mostly occurs in spring.

 Taxonomy

 The variety genoensis was first formally described in 1961 by Paul Wilson in Transactions of the Royal Society of South Australia from specimens collected by Ferdinand von Mueller on "flooded banks" of the Genoa River in 1860.

 Distribution and habitat

 This variety of C. lawrenceana grows along the Genoa River and its tributaries near the New South Wales - Victoria border.